wauk/Entersekt/README.md

 -fixed a bug that the test exposed.

 Task 3
 -Dockerized the node js web app.

+Task 4
+-Added nyc test coverage for mocha.

+Task 5
+-Fixed the XSS Vulnerability by encoding the content that gets displayed.